AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Additionally, **mini-batching** was used.

-Ten (10) Epochs of traning were run, with batch size of 128.
+Ten (10) Epochs of training were run, with batch size of 128.

 The **dropout keep probability** was set at 75% for the training.
 (No dropout, 100% keep, were used for model predictions.)